esa/pagmo2/doc/sphinx/docs/cpp/topology.rst

    Following the same schema adopted for :cpp:class:`~pagmo::problem`, :cpp:class:`~pagmo::algorithm`, etc., :cpp:class:`~pagmo::topology` exposes a type-erased generic interface to *user-defined topologies* (or UDT for short).
-UDTs are classes implementing a certain set of member functions that describe the properties of (and allow to interact with) a topology.
+UDTs are classes providing a certain set of member functions that describe the properties of (and allow to interact with) a topology.
 Once defined and instantiated, a UDT can then be used to construct an instance of this class, :cpp:class:`~pagmo::topology`, which